SamG101-Developer/SPP-Primer-2/Writerside/topics/5-3-Tuples.md

 <secondary-label ref="doc-complete"/>

+## Tuples

+Tuples are a fixed-size collection of elements of different types.
+They are first-class objects, and are used to store multiple values in a single object.
+The corresponding first-class type is `std::Tup[..Ts]`.
+It is a compiler-known class, and maps to the LLVM `struct` type.

+Tuple construction syntax mirrors an object instantiation, without the class name or attribute names.
+For example, instead of `Point(x=1, y=2, z=3)`, the syntax is `(1, 2, 3)`.
+See the section on [tuple literals](2-7-Literals.md#tuple-literals) for more information on tuple literals.

 ## Binary Folding

 Tuples can be folded into a single value, as long as each value can be combined with the next value, with the operation